cptBeardo/cptBeardo/README.md

 - 👋 Hi, I’m @cptBeardo
 - 👀 I’m interested in video games, heavy metal (along all other genres), and sci-fi/fantasy
-- 🌱 I’m currently learning Python and VBA
+- 🌱 I’m currently working through Boot.Dev and learning what I can for back-end developing
-- 💞️ I’m looking to collaborate on anything that my path takes me to.
+- 💞️ I am a musician (trombone main) and I am willing to see where my path takes me
 - 📫 You can reach me through my LinkedIn, username cmsager

 <!---